prabhsimrat28/Spam-Ham-Project/README.md

 Most spam classifiers you'll find online use **Bag of Words** or **TF-IDF** + a traditional ML model like Naive Bayes or Logistic Regression.
 These approaches treat text as a flat collection of words — they don't care about the order.
 So "Free call now" and "Now call free" look the same to them.

+This project takes a different route with three key ideas:

-This project uses an **LSTM (Long Short-Term Memory)** network, which processes words **sequentially**.
-It reads the message word by word, maintains a memory of what it has seen so far, and uses that context to make a decision.
-This means patterns like "click here to win" or "call now to claim" are captured as sequences, not just isolated keywords.
+**1. Capturing semantic meaning with LSTM** — Instead of treating words as isolated features, an LSTM reads the message word by word, maintains a memory of what it has seen so far, and uses that context to make a decision.
+Patterns like "click here to win" or "call now to claim" are captured as sequences, not just scattered keywords.
+This is something Bag of Words or TF-IDF simply cannot do.

-On top of that, instead of using pre-trained embeddings from something like Gensim's Word2Vec, this project **trains its own embeddings** using `nn.Embedding`.
-The embeddings are learned specifically for the spam/ham classification task, so they capture exactly the kind of word relationships that matter here.
+**2. Training our own embeddings instead of using pre-trained ones** — Pre-trained models like Gensim's Word2Vec are powerful, but they're also black boxes trained on massive general-purpose corpora.
+You don't really know what relationships they've learned.
+Here, embeddings are created from scratch using `nn.Embedding` and trained specifically on this dataset for this task.
+Every word vector is learned in the context of spam vs ham classification — nothing more, nothing less.
+You can see exactly what's being learned.

+**3. Handling class imbalance with intuitive weight assignment** — With ~87% ham and ~13% spam, the model would naturally lean towards predicting ham.
+The fix is a simple formula: `total / (2 * class_count)`.
+This gives spam a weight of ~3.73 and ham ~0.58, meaning every spam misclassification costs the model ~6.5x more.
+No complex oversampling or synthetic data generation — just a straightforward penalty that works.

+On top of these, the custom **collate function** dynamically pads sequences to the max length within each batch rather than using a fixed global max.
+A batch of short messages gets padded to 12 tokens, not 189.
+Simple idea, less wasted computation.

 ---